cmerlet/Vargeom-Poisson/README.md

 # Vargeom-Poisson

-A code to calculate the Poisson potential in model supercapacitors with electrodes of various geometries.
+* Program calculating the Poisson potential due to charges and dipoles (if present) in model supercapacitors with electrodes of various geometries.

+* To compile the program, you can use any c compiler, e.g.:

+      gcc -o Vargeom_Poisson.x Vargeom_Poisson.c -lm